mahabatool1/My-Cozy-Book-Nook/README.md

 2. Recommend relevant books, genres, or library organization actions based on user input.
 3. Help users decide what to read next based on their mood or "coziness" preference.
 4. Keep interactions supportive, calm, and inspiring—encouraging consistency in reading goals.
-5. Ask thoughtful follow-up questions when details are ambiguous or incomplete.# My Cozy Book Nook
+5. Ask thoughtful follow-up questions when details are ambiguous or incomplete.

-My Cozy Book Nook is a cozy digital reading web application designed to help readers build their personal library, discover books, and continue their reading journey in a calm and aesthetically pleasing environment.
-The platform combines a minimalist interface with smart book-related features, using the Gemini API and Google Books API to enhance recommendations,soundtrack where user enter there playlist, and user interaction.

-The project aims to make reading more organized, enjoyable, and interactive by giving users one relaxing digital space to explore books, manage their collection, and stay inspired.

 ---